Cohort 1 · 15 Places · Enrollment Open

 Interrogating AI output for cultural and cognitive bias.
 When to accept, question, or override machine recommendations.

-Case: Hiring Bias
+Case · Hiring Bias

-07
+Module 07

 The Trust Curve